viralemergence/trefle/README.md

 computing provider would charge), the entire `trefle` production process costs about $3200.

+Dealing with the `artifacts/tuning.csv` and `artifacts/predictions.csv` is *considerably* less demanding.
+The project comes bundled with a `Project.toml` which specifies the dependencies, and the compatible major/minor releases of the packages.
+The `hpc/inputs` folder also comes with its `Manifest.toml` file, to ensure that we would get the same environment should we decide to run the code again (but see the previous paragraph for why this is unlikely).

 ## How to use `trefle`

 🧑‍⚖️ Let's talk about licensing, said no one ever.
 The `trefle` repo is a